vkavitska/mini-blog-react-redux/README.md

 ```
 #### In React we have components - AppBar, LoadingItem, PostInfoPage, PostItem, PostsListPage.
 PostsListPage - is a smart component to getting videos data;
 PostItem - to show posts data in UI.
-When we click on the block with a description of the post - we go to the viewing of this post detailed information (component PostInfoPage).
-T
+When we click on the button 'Learn more' with a description of the post - we go to the viewing of this post detailed information (component PostInfoPage).

 #### We use [Material-UI](https://material-ui.com/) to implement some Google's Material Design to this project.
 #### Webpack is used as a bundler system.